Race Recap: Surf Coast Century, 50km

 This next leg would be make or break.
 This was the leg that would make me an Ultra Runner.

 My watch did not like the forest, and I lost the GPS signal.
 The first time was along Currawong Falls track when the rains started, the 2nd time was along Ocean Views track.
 Now I had no idea that the track was called this.
-It wasn’t until I was looking at the topographical map on google maps of the area that I discovered this.
+It wasn’t until I was looking at the topographical map on Google Maps of the area that I discovered this.

-Could you imagine my delight when we came across this lookout!
+Could you imagine my delight when we came across this lookout?

 What a view!

-Due to the loss of GPS signal I had no idea how far I had actually covered.
+Due to the loss of GPS signal I had no idea how far I had covered.
 Upon passing another runner I asked, and she said roughly 32k.

 Reaching into my pack, I remembered I had a baked potato, so decided to eat that over another gel, it was AMAZEBALLS.
 It had butter and salt and hit the spot.